This blog post was updated on May 5, 2023.

 It may be time to say goodbye to summer, but that doesn’t mean you have to leave your wanderlust behind as well.
-The weather may be getting cooler, but you can still explore to your heart’s content before winter hits with full force.
+The weather is getting cooler, sure, but you can still explore to your heart’s content before winter hits with full force.
 Did you already blow your travel budget this summer?
 Don’t worry; there are plenty of gorgeous European cities you can visit this fall that will be kind to your wallet.
-We’ve rounded up the best places to visit in Europe for the perfect fall getaway.
+We’ve rounded up the best places to visit in Europe for the perfect fall getaway!

 This stunning coastal city is a delightful travel location for even the most jaded tourists (without putting a ton of stress on your wallet).
 Porto‘s architecture is a feast for the eyes, with plenty of places to explore — particularly for those that enjoy walking tours.
 The local cuisine is outstanding, and this bustling metropolis (second only to Lisbon in size) means you’ll never lack for activities and adventures.
 And for the connoisseur, it’s simply essential to sample the local port.
 After all, where do you think the drink got its name?

 The Polish capital city is the perfect location for a fall trip.
-Combining a complex and richly detailed history in the form of museums and exhibitions with a bustling nightlife, this city has something to satisfy everyone.
+Combining a complex and richly detailed history in the form of museums and exhibitions with a bustling nightlife, Warsaw has something to satisfy everyone.
 Stroll through Old Town for a taste of the city’s history, lovingly restored after being bombed during World War II.
 Finish off a day of seeing the sites of Warsaw by trying out some of the award-winning local craft beers.
 It’s a true taste of Poland for even the most seasoned traveler.